yeze322/botframework-sdk/Orchestrator/docs/BFOrchestratorInteractive.md

 disclosed, so that the report might be shareable for benchmark and comparison purpose.
 The 'd' commandlet also list some internal information of the base model and settings used by Orchestrator core.
 These information can be used for debugging purpose.
+These thresholds can be reset using the 'vat', 'vlt', 'vmt' and 'vut' commandlets.

 ```
 Please enter a commandlet, "h" for help > d